Jilocasin/nearest-neighbour/README.md

 ## To-Do
 * Use a `KdDistanceCalculator` interface to provide different methods, e.g. [Manhattan distance](https://en.wikipedia.org/wiki/Taxicab_geometry)
+* Allow editing an existing tree by adding or removing points
 * Make this library available on Maven Central
 * Grab a coffee ☕